aimukhin/minfft/README.md

 ## Performance
-Below is a plot of the execution times of our one-dimensional complex DFT routine compared with FFTW and Kiss FFT.
+Below is a plot of the execution times of our one-dimensional complex DFT routine, compared with FFTW and Kiss FFT.
 The results are measured in microseconds per call.

 ![](docs/perf-dft-1d.svg)